m0neZ/desAInz/docs/performance.md

 - ``gpu_slot_acquire_total`` – a counter incremented whenever a slot is obtained.

 These metrics appear alongside existing ones on the ``/metrics`` endpoint.

+## CDN Configuration

+Static assets are distributed through a CloudFront CDN for low latency delivery.
+The helper script ``scripts/configure_cdn.sh`` provisions a distribution with a default TTL of one hour and HTTPS enforced.
+Refer to the script for exact settings.